Scholastic Probation and Enforced Withdrawal

 Please note that applications will be accepted until the end of the 1st class day, but students submitting in the week before classes start will not meet with the committee; the Readmission Committee will only consider the online application.
 Students who apply in the last week, and wish to have a face-to-face meeting, will have a change to do so through the appeal process, should that be necessary.

-The readmission request process is finalized when the Readmission Request Form is approved or denied by the college dean and is processed by the Academic Recovery Advisor.
-Upon the approval of a readmission request, the student is required to participate in the Academic Recovery Program and abide by the terms of their individualized Academic Success Contract.
+The readmission request process is finalized when the Readmission Request Form is approved or denied by the college dean and is processed by the Academic Collegiate Enhancement advisor.
+Upon the approval of a readmission request, the student is required to participate in the Academic Collegiate Enhancement and abide by the terms of their individualized Academic Success Contract.

 Students must submit a readmission request each semester until they achieve good standing.
 Failure to obtain approval for reinstatement prior to the first day of class will result in students being dropped from their courses if they have already registered for the term in which they have been placed on enforced withdrawal.